tdmoor/edenpixel.com/README.md

-# edenpixel.com
+# The Website of Eden Pixl
-The website of Eden Pixel
+This is the public repository for the website of sci-fi writer Eden Pixel, the pseudonym of Thomas De Moor.
+The entire website is hand-coded in an attempt to learn HTML/CSS/JS while simultaneously writing a sci-fi story in public.